 Each node in a Failover Manager cluster has a cluster members file (by default named

 efm.nodes) that contains a list of the current Failover Manager cluster members.
 When an agent starts, it uses the file to locate other cluster members.
 The Failover Manager installer creates a file template for the cluster members file named

 efm.nodes.in in the

-After completing the Failover Manager installation, you must make a working copy of the template:
+After completing the Failover Manager installation, make a working copy of the template:

 By default, Failover Manager expects the cluster members file to be named